ibm-cloud-docs/pattern-genai-rag/reference-architecture-genai-rag.md

 AI holds the promise to transform life and business but raises concerns around trust, security, and regulatory compliance.
 Understanding Gen AI and its infrastructure is vital for navigating its complex landscape.
 This reference architecture showcases how IBM Cloud and Watsonx provide a secure environment for deploying and governing Gen AI applications.

 A more specific use case of this pattern is a Retrieval Augmented Generation [(RAG)](https://www.ibm.com/architectures/hybrid/genai-rag) pattern.
 RAG enables [foundation models](https://www.ibm.com/products/watsonx-ai/foundation-models) to produce factually correct outputs by querying relevant content.
 RAG is a solution for any business scenario where there is a large body of documentation that a user must consult to provide confident answers.

 Below is a diagram that shows the flow of a RAG solution.
-Please note that this is not the entire reference architecture, but a small portion highlighted for better understanding of what is possible with this Gen AI reference architecture.
+It is not the entire reference architecture, but a small portion highlighting the options and key IBM Cloud components for an end-to-end RAG flow, i.e., data administration and processing, end-user gena AI application, conversational flow and gen AI task inferencing from LLMs/foundation models.
+For example, watsonx Assistant can provide conversational flow.
+It requires indexed data in Elasticsearch or Watson Discovery for content retrieval and includes an embedded LLM for response generation.
+In the watsonx.ai option, watsonx.ai can provide endpoints to use for querying.
+It provides options like in-memory and Elasticsearch for content retrieval and has watsonx.ai LLMs/foundation models for response generation.

 ![RAG.](rag-pattern-v2.drawio.svg "RAG"){: caption="Figure 1.
 RAG Pattern" caption-side="bottom"}